 I had to make decisions that didn’t cause too much disruption and garnered buy-in.

-I began annotating the change process I was going through.
-Eventually I realized everyone goes through the same change management process I was going through before deciding to do anything different.
+Eventually, as my business grew, I began annotating the change process I was going through.
+Eventually I realized everyone goes through the same change management process.

 13 STEPS OF CHANGE